-In anticipation of our upcoming Cluster and Collateral Research course in May 2020, let’s look at some ways to solve genealogy problems with cluster research!
+In anticipation of our upcoming Cluster and Collateral Research course, let’s look at some ways to solve genealogy problems with cluster research!

 Studying your ancestors in the context of their community of relatives, friends, neighbors and associates is a tried-and-true way to solve family mysteries.
 For example:

 - If you can’t find an ancestor’s parents’ names, you might be able to identify her brother and then establish his parents.

 - Getting your ancestor confused with someone else in his town of the same name and age?
 Keep them straight by identifying their wives, children, siblings and neighbors.